Courses and Curriculum

 This course surveys contemporary topics in anthropological theory.
 Included are an overview of current issues, topics and debates in archaeology, physical/biological, socio-cultural, and linguistic anthropology.
 Students will gain an understanding of recent trends in anthropology and the trajectory of the discipline.
 Connections with developments in related disciplines are noted.
 Offered fall semester.
 Prerequisites: ANT 210 and senior standing in anthropology.

 The course engages students in contemporary anthropological practice.
 Students explore applied anthropology through anthropological theories, methods and practices for engaging communities and addressing "real world" problems.
 Topics may include the history of engaged anthropology, public and advocacy anthropology, action/participatory research, and the ethical issues of engagement and social change.
 Offered fall semester.
-Prerequisites: ANT 204 and junior standing.
+Prerequisites: Junior Standing, fulfillment of General Education Foundations – Social and Behavioral Sciences

 This course overviews a wide range of processes and practices related to social movements, and anthropology's central role in expanding the definition of collective resistance beyond the scope of formalized protest (and strategic outcomes) to include and examine everyday forms and lived experience of resistance and dissent.
 Part of the Human Rights Issue.
 Offered winter semester.
 Prerequisite: Junior standing.